 A few notches above neutral.
 Shine did not dull throughout the day.

-Says: firm (strong) hold.
-To me: a medium-firm or a solid medium.
-In comparison to f.e.
-PND, The daily grind (firm), big slick is around a step down in hold.
-This pomade provides good control on the first day but I wasn’t quite sure it would hold to be honest.
-But it kept hair together well, no noticeable sag, well tamed waves (showed up a bit initially without getting worse during the day) and a well tamed cowlick area, no splits.
+It kept hair well together, no noticeable sag, well tamed waves (showed up a bit initially without getting worse during the day) and a well tamed cowlick area, no splits.
 Side hairs popped out repeatedly.
 Had several flyaways at the end of the day.
-In terms of weight, a medium weight pomade which allowed me to get some decent volume and height.
-I tested it in temperatures around 60, in a sunny environment, no wind, an hour of sport (cycling and walks).
+I tested it in temperatures around 60° F (16° C), in a sunny environment, no wind, an hour of sport (cycling and walks).
 The pomade endured good under these circumstances.
 Isn’t that greasy or sticky in the hair.

 Easy to do.
 Not much of a resistance.
 Keeps a good hold without getting more strays or loose hairs, waving any further.
 I only needed to restyle one side because of some hairs popping out particularly on the first day.

 The real firm hold came in.
-Clean and workable build up, no hassle styling!
+Workable build up, no hassle styling!
 Hold, control, endurance wise a lot better!
 Hairs on the side: less popping out.

 Around 3 shampoos depending on your hair type and quantity used.
 Hair feels soft plus healthy due to the conditioning olive oil and lanolin I suppose.
 Petrolatum has protecting conditions either.
 Some people avoid it because of the current idea it clogs the pores.
 This ain’t true: the petrolatum used here is for cosmetic use and doesn’t clog the pores.